 There are many species which you can see in Las Catalinas.
 Some of these include the white tip reef shark and different kinds of eel.
 Devil rays are famous for jumping out of the water before making a big splash.

 If you plan on scuba diving in Las Catalinas, keep in mind the season in which you are coming.
-Dry season in Costa Rica means cold water temperatures in the area, so better head here during the green season if you would like to dive on warm waters.
+The dry season in Costa Rica means cold water temperatures in the area, so better head here during the green season if you would like to dive on warm waters.

 Read full blog post: BEST TIME TO TRAVEL TO COSTA RICA